babylonchain/finality-provider/README.md

 **Note:** EOTS stands for Extractable One Time Signature.
 You can read more about it in the [Babylon BTC Staking Litepaper](https://docs.babylonchain.io/assets/files/btc_staking_litepaper-32bfea0c243773f0bfac63e148387aef.pdf).
+The BTC validator will commit a unique EOTS randomness at each future height it needs to vote.
+If the BTC validator votes for two blocks using the same committed EOTS randomness, then its secret key will be extracted and all of its BTC delegations will be slashed on Bitcoin, ensuring slashable safety.

 1. **EOTS Key Management:**
     - Generates [Schnorr](https://en.wikipedia.org/wiki/Schnorr_signature) key pairs